 Business Development: Access to an extensive network of business resources and referrals, focused to the needs of the individual business, as well as training and education referrals suited to the design and manufacturing communities.

-Mayor Lee has launched a five-point plan to grow and preserve San Francisco’s Production, Distribution, and Repair (PDR) businesses, ensuring that PDR businesses will have the room to grow in San Francisco and continue to create good manufacturing jobs and produce and distribute locally made products and goods.
+Mayor Edwin M. Lee launched a five-point plan in 2012 to grow and preserve San Francisco’s Production, Distribution, and Repair (PDR) businesses, ensuring that PDR businesses will have the room to grow in San Francisco and continue to create good manufacturing jobs and produce and distribute locally made products and goods.
 This plan includes:

 - Build New PDR Space on Private Sites.
 Encourage the development of new industrial space on underutilized private sites, incentivized by newly passed legislation that allows the owners of vacant and underutilized space to develop new industrial space.